 Arkansas: Dig for diamonds

-California: See the tallest tree on Earth
+California: See the tallest tree on earth

 Connecticut: Take a riverboat ride to the past

-Experience the untouched Connecticut River Valley the way American’s did a century ago—via steam train and riverboat.
-This two-part tour through the countryside is especially gorgeous during fall, when the leaves reach peak color.
-If you can’t make it then, February and March are the months you’re most likely to spot a bald eagle.
-These are the most spectacular summer hikes.
+Experience the untouched Connecticut River Valley the way Americans did a century ago—via vintage steam train and riverboat.
+This two-part, two-and-a-half-hour train and boat tour through the countryside passes through (among other highlights) the undeveloped Selden Neck State Park, which is accessible only by water.
+The tour is especially gorgeous during the autumn, when the leaves reach peak color.
+If you’re traveling during the summer, pair your bucket list trips with the most spectacular summer hikes.

 Delaware: Float down the Brandywine River

 While in America’s smallest state, partake in the great American pastime of floating down rivers with not a care in the world.
 Go with friends and park one car at Thompson’s Bridge in Wilmington, and then launch your kayak, canoe or inflatable tubes by the Brandywine River Museum (technically across the state border in Chadds Ford, Pennsylvania).
 Bring along a drink or two for the calm, two-hour float on this natural lazy river.

 Don’t miss: Chilling with your canine!
 This is one of the bucket list trips that is dog-friendly, so bring your pup for a float too, and discover the most popular dog breeds in each state.